 The people in Washington DC would listen carefully to the will of the People and attempt to

 represent that will when dispersing our hard-earned tax money, rather than broadcasting it

 How do we make that happen?

-should do.
-Constitutionally speaking, it is their job to make those decisions, and they seem
+do.
+Constitutionally speaking, it is their job to make those decisions, and they seem well aware of

-well aware of it.
+it.
 They’ve purposefully placed themselves out of reach of the taxpayer.
-They
+They either consider

-either consider themselves too big and too important to listen, or they are overwhelmed with
+themselves too big and too important to listen, or they are overwhelmed with other concerns--as

 In fact, as I understand it, it is our patriotic duty to do so.

 So, how do we do that?